SpenceKonde/megaTinyCore/megaavr/extras/Ref_Defines.md

 * `CORE_HAS_TIMER_RESUME = 0`- if defined as 1, the corresponding `resumeTCxn()` functions, which reinitialize them and return them to their normal core-integrated functions, are available.
 Not available on megaTinyCore.
 * `ADC_NATIVE_RESOLUTION = 10 or 12`- This is the maximum resolution, in bits, of the ADC without using oversampling.
 * `ADC_NATIVE_RESOLUTION_LOW = 8` - The ADC has a resolution setting that chooses between ADC_NATIVE_RESOLUTION, and a lower resolution.
-* `ADC_DIFFERENTIAL = 0 or 2` - This is defined as 1 if the part has a basic differential ADC (no gain, and V<sub>analog_in</sub> constrained to between Gnd and V<sub>Ref</sub>), and 2 if it has a full-featured one.
+* `ADC_DIFFERENTIAL = 0, 1, or 2` - This is defined as 1 if the part has a basic differential ADC (no gain, and V<sub>analog_in</sub> constrained to between Gnd and V<sub>Ref</sub>, as on the Dx-series), and 2 if it has a full-featured one.
 It does not indicate whether said differential capability is exposed by the core.
 This is 0 for 0/1-series and 2 for 2-series.
-If it's defined as -1, it has differential capability in the way that classic AVRs do.
+Classic AVRs on ATTinyCore 2.0.0+ will define this as -1 if they have a differential ADC, as their ADC takes differential channels in a totally different way.
 See also `CORE_HAS_ANALOG_DIFF`
 * `SUPPORT_LONG_TONES = 0 or 1` - On some modern AVR cores, an intermediate value in the tone duration calculation can overflow (which is timed by counting times the pin is flipped) leading to a maximum duration of 4.294 million millisecond.
 This is worst at high frequencies, and can manifest at durations as short as 65 seconds worst case.
 Working around this, however, costs some flash, so megaTinyCore only supports long tones on parts with more than 8k of flash.
 If `SUPPORT_LONG_TONES` is defined as 1, as long as (duration * frequency)/500 < 4.294 billion, the duration will not be truncated.
 If it is defined as 0, the bug was known to the core maintainer and they chose not to fully correct it (eg, to save flash) but took the obvious step to reduce the impact, it will be truncated if (duration * frequency) exceeds 4.294 billion.
 If `SUPPORT_LONG_TONES` is not defined at all, the bug may be present in its original form, in which case the duration will be truncated if (duration * frequency) exceeds 2.14 billion.
 * `CORE_HAS_ANALOG_ENH = 1` - If defined as 1, `analogReadEnh()` (enhanced analogRead) is available.
 Otherwise, it is not; it is 1 for all parts on recent versions of megaTinyCore.
 * `CORE_HAS_ANALOG_DIFF = 0 or 1` - If defined as 1, `analogReadDiff()` (differential enhanced analogRead) is available.
 Otherwise, it is not.
 1 for 2-series, 0 for others.
 It has same features as enhanced, except that it takes a differential measurement.
-If this is -128, (128 unsigned), it is a classic AVR, not a modern one with a differential ADC, and the core's analogRead implementation accepts the constants listed in the core documentation to make an analogRead
+If this is -128, (128 unsigned), it is a classic AVR, not a modern one with a differential ADC, and the core's analogRead implementation accepts the constants listed in the core documentation to make an analogRead of a differential pair.

 ## Hardware feature detection
-* `ADC_MAX_OVERSAMPLED_RESOLUTION = 13 or 17` - If either `CORE_HAS_ANALOG_ENH` or `CORE_HAS_ANALOG_DIFF` is 1, this will be defined as the maximum resolution obtainable automatically via oversampling and decimation using those functions.
+* `ADC_MAX_OVERSAMPLED_RESOLUTION` - If either `CORE_HAS_ANALOG_ENH` or `CORE_HAS_ANALOG_DIFF` is 1, this will be defined as the maximum resolution obtainable automatically via oversampling and decimation using those functions.
+13 for 0/1-series tinies, 15 for Dx-series and 17 for tinyAVR 2-series and Ex-series.
 * `ADC_MAXIMUM_GAIN = 0 or 16` - The 2-series has a programmable gain amplifier on it's ADC; the others do not.
 If this is defined as a positive number, it is the maximum gain available (16 on the EA).
 If this is defined as 0 that means there is no way to amplify an analog signal we might want to measure (if this is a problem you need external op-amps).
-If this is defined as -1 (or 255 if stuffed into a uint8), there are one or more `OPAMP` peripherals available which could be directed towards the same purpose, though more deliberation and part specific work would be needed; they may be more flexible in some ways, but they are very rigid in others (for example, in that there is only one pin option for them.
+If this is defined as -1 (or 255 if stuffed into a uint8), there are one or more `OPAMP` peripherals available which could be directed towards that purpose, though more deliberation and part specific work would be needed; they may be more flexible in some ways, but they are very rigid in others (for example, in that there is only one pin option for them.
 If it is defined as -128 (128 in a uint8) there is a gain stage on the differential ADC, but it is specified along with the pair of pins, not with separate configuration options.
 This also means that it's *NOT* a modern AVR!
 This is generally what is done on all classic AVRs with a differential ADC) so the available gain options depend on which pins are being measured, and there is a different procedure to use it, as detailed in the core documentation (ex, ATTinyCore 2.0.0 and later).
-If it is undefined, there is unheard-of no support exposed through the core, and it may not be a feature of the hardware at all.
+If it is undefined, there is no support exposed through the core, and it may not be a feature of the hardware at all.
 * `PORT_ID_INLVL = 0` - Some Dx-series parts have an input level option on a per-pin basis.
 TinyAVRs do not.

 ## Compatibility macros
 Occasionally Microchip has not kept the names of registers or bitfields consistent between families of parts, even when the function was not changed.
 In some cases these have even been changed between versions of the ATpack!
 The places where we've papered over identical register functionality with different names are:
-* The `GPIO`/`GPIOR` registers - The old names will work too, `GPIORn` is recommended for maximum compatibility.
+* The `GPIO`/`GPIOR`/`GPR` registers - The old names will work too, `GPIORn` is recommended for maximum compatibility.
-* The `TCA_SINGLE_EVACT` bitfield - This was changed to `TCA_SINGLE_EVACTA` on the Dx, as were it's group codes.
-Both names will work, permitting code portability from tinyAVR to Dx.
+* The `TCA_SINGLE_EVACT` bitfield - This was changed to `TCA_SINGLE_EVACTA` on the Dx and 2-series, as were it's group codes.
+Both names will work, permitting code portability - obviously, though, if you used TCA_SINGLE_EVACTB on a Dx, there's no hope to port the code to a 0/1-series: that functionality just doesn't exist
 * The `RTC_CLKSEL` group codes were renamed on non-tiny parts.
 Both names will work on both cores, permitting code portability from tinyAVR to Dx.
 * The `EVSYS` user registers were numbered but not named on 0/1-series.
+We provide defines that allow the newer, sane names to be used.
 The new names work on those parts.
 The names with numbers only work on 0/1-series.
+* Every bit in a multibit bitfield was changed to include an underscore between the rest of the name and the bit number.
+Yes, every single one.
+Both names will work on this core.

 ## Identifying Timers